 In a first section, a two-dimensional evolution model for laminar flumes is presented.
 It is based on the assumption that the velocity profile is close to Nußelt's one.
-A rather general erosion law is then discussed and compared to the experiments of [14].
+A rather general erosion law is then discussed and compared to the experiments in [14].
 The following section is devoted to the study of a straight river widening process, and an analytical solution is proposed in a simple case.
 In the third section, the linear stability analysis of a straight laminar flume with solid banks is presented.

 II.
-A TWO-DIMENSIONAL MODEL
+TWO-DIMENSIONAL MODEL

-Let us consider an experiment during which an initial channel incised into a uniform and non-cohesive sand layer is eroded by a viscous flow.
+Let us consider an experiment during which an initial channel incised into a uniform and noncohesive sand layer is eroded by a viscous flow.
 If the slope of the sand bed remains small enough, one may use two-dimensional equations to model both the water flow and the sediment transport.
-A rather general assumption (commonly used in river mechanics) consists in the time-scale separation between the flow and erosion process: the bed evolves slowly enough for the flow to be quasi-static (see [5], [4], [6] and [8]).
-Of course, this hypothesis fails during such violent events as roll-waves .
+A rather general assumption (commonly used in river mechanics) consists in the time-scale separation between the flow and erosion process: The bed evolves slowly enough for the flow to be quasistatic (see [5,4,6,8]).
+Of course, this hypothesis fails during such violent events as roll waves.